-The ABCD National Research Partnership (The Partnership) works across states and territories in Australia to improve the quality of primary health care available to Indigenous people.
-Using participatory action research approaches, The Partnership aims to:
+From 2010 to 2015 the ABCD National Research Partnership (The Partnership) worked across states and territories in Australia to improve the quality of primary health care available to Indigenous people.
+Using participatory action research approaches, The Partnership aimed to:

 - investigate the variation in quality of care in Indigenous primary health care (PHC) centres